 ENS 2419 - Health Promotion, Fitness & Sport Programming

 This course provides organizational techniques, administrative procedures and principles of managing health promotion, fitness and sport programs, including facility design and operational standards and guidelines.

 This course provides the student with the principles and practices of coaching psychology.
 Core coaching skills along with approaches and guidelines for helping clients develop visions, set goals, make plans and track progress for healthy lifestyles.

 ENS 2471 - Exercise, Wellness & Sports Science Practicum

 This course is the capstone course.
 It is an on- or off-campus work experience integrated with academic instructions, coordinated by a faculty member.
 The course is completed in the last semester of the degree program.
-Fourteen practicum hours per week.
+Twelve practicum hours per week.